idream-build/idream/README.md

 When necessary, `idream` will search for package set definitions to resolve dependencies.
 Currently, it only looks for a local `idr-package-set.json` file next to the project file.

+## TODO before merging to master

+* Bring to rough parity with Python version
+* Finish documentation
+* Note which commands are done/experimental/stubs